Fastjet: Expansion of services

-2017 also saw fastjet revise the company slogan from smart travel to for everyone, further reinforcing the company's mandate to make air travel in Africa more affordable and open to all, particularly those who never thought it possible.

-As of February 2018, CEO Nico Bezuidenhout continues to build on fastjet's current routes, with the launch of a Dar es Salaam to Kigoma flight.
-The airline launched daily flights between Harare and Bulawayo on 20 July 2018, marking it as the most affordable airline to operate the Harare Bulawayo route.
-More route launches were expected throughout the course of the year.
+As of February 2018, CEO Nico Bezuidenhout continued to build on Fastjet's current routes, with the launch of a Dar es Salaam to Kigoma flight.
+The airline launched daily flights between Harare and Bulawayo on 20 July 2018.

-As of September 2019, CEO Nico Bezuidenhout resigned as the chief executive officer of fastjet.
+As of September 2019, CEO Nico Bezuidenhout resigned as the chief executive officer of Fastjet.
 He has been replaced by Mark Hurst.

-At the end of the financial year fastjet achieved profits for the first time in its history.
-However during the height of the lockdown period the airline suspended flights across its network following the closure of borders between Zimbabwe and South Africa.
+At the end of the financial year Fastjet achieved profits for the first time in its history.
+However, during the height of the lockdown period the airline suspended flights across its network following the closure of borders between Zimbabwe and South Africa.
 Fastjet performed numerous repatriation flights during this period reuniting families and transporting essential staff between the two countries.

-The highlight for 2021 was taking delivery of a fourth Embraer ERJ aircraft that was introduced into service on the Harare Bulawayo route.
-Fastjet in 2021 announced two key partnerships in Zimbabwe with the leading fast food outlet Chicken Inn and the country’s biggest bank CBZ Bank as payment channels for the airline’s tickets.
+In 2021 the company received fourth Embraer ERJ aircraft that was put into service on the Harare Bulawayo route.

-The value based extended its Flexible Booking Policy to end of March 2022 allowing customers to change their flights to a future date at no extra cost.

-At the beginning of 2022 fastjet announced the launch of flights from Victoria Falls to Maun in Botswana on 4 times a week basis effective 30 June 2022.
-This becomes the second route that the airline would have launched in 2022 after flights from Victoria Falls to Nelspruit Kruger Mpumalanga.
+At the beginning of 2022 Fastjet announced the launch of flights from Victoria Falls to Maun in Botswana on a four times per week basis, effective 30 June 2022.
+This became the second route that the airline would have launched in 2022 after flights from Victoria Falls to Nelspruit Kruger Mpumalanga.

+In November 2023 Fastjet announced an increase of its frequency between Bulawayo and Johannesburg from daily to 12 weekly flights.
+It also re-introduced its morning service, with an inaugural flight from Johannesburg OR Tambo International (JNB) on an Embraer 145 aircraft.

+In 2024, Donahue Cortes was appointed as CEO.

-Corporate Affairs
+Corporate affairs

-Ownership and structure
+Ownership

-Fastjet Limited is a company incorporated and domiciled in England and Wales and, until 24 August 2020, was traded on the London Stock Exchange Alternative Investment Market (AIM) (FJET:LSE).
+Fastjet Limited is a company incorporated and domiciled in England and Wales.
+Until 24 August 2020, it was traded on the London Stock Exchange Alternative Investment Market (AIM) (FJET:LSE).
 Estimated major interests in ordinary shares (as at April 2017) are:

-The Group functions of Fastjet Limited head office, and several dormant holding companies, have, since 2019, been reported as fastjet Central Systems, which is responsible for the supply of all booking systems, brand compliance and oversight, and revenue accounting, for any Fastjet branded airline operations, for which it charges a management fee to the supported airline.
+The Group functions of Fastjet Limited head office, and several dormant holding companies, have, since 2019, been reported as Fastjet Central Systems, which is responsible for the supply of all booking systems, brand compliance and oversight, and revenue accounting, for any Fastjet branded airline operations, for which it charges a management fee to the supported airline.

+Subsidiaries

-Two airlines are currently operational: Fastjet Zimbabwe, domestically in Zimbabwe and internationally, and FedAir, with mainly charter and safari business in South Africa:
+Two airlines are currently operational: Fastjet Zimbabwe, domestically in Zimbabwe and internationally, and FedAir, with mainly charter and safari business in South Africa.
+The subsidiaries are included in the Group financial statements, because although the Group holds 50% or less of the voting rights in each, it controls the management, operations and distributions through contractual agreements as well as its shareholding.